codr7/liblgpp/README.md

 Stacks are passed by value.
 The following set of operations is provided for stack manipulation.

 #### cp
-Copies a number of values (default 1) from the stack starting at an offset (default 0).
+Copies a number of values (default 1) from the stack starting at an offset from the end (default 0).

 ```
 emit<ops::Push>(vm, types::Int, 1);